Meet Our Current Fall Teachers

 Eric Prine worked as a professional interior and architecture photographer for over 15 years.
 He began real estate investing and doing property management over a decade ago.
 As a Realtor®, Eric is able to combine his love of architecture and real estate.

 Karen Rile is a writer, editor, and yoga teacher.
-She is a certified Flexibility Coach and Yoga Breathing through Yoga Teachers College, where she earned her first 200-hour yoga teacher certification.
-She is a practitioner and 200-hour certified teacher of the LYT yoga, the only yoga system created and taught by physical therapists.
+She is a practitioner and Level 2, 500-hour certified instructor of the LYT Method, the only yoga system created and mentored by physical therapists.
+She is also a certified Flexibility Coach, Yoga Trapeze, and Yoga Breathing coach through Yoga Teachers College, where she earned her first 200-hour yoga teacher certification.

 Mindy Shapiro is a papercut, Zentangle® and book artist.
 Mindy’s love language is her art and she strives to share that with others through her work, teaching, engagement and communication.
-Mindy has taught with MALT for over 25 years!

 Cheri Skipworth is the owner of the HandmadeU Studio.
 HandmadeU inspires creativity in others through offering a monthly craft subscription box as well as craft workshops.
 Cheri has been an avid crafter for more than 30 years and has been teaching arts and crafts for more than 20 years.